What do clients want to know about the customer experience?

 I see you use QCI™ Score.
 What’s that?

 QCI™ stands for Quality of Customer Interaction, and it tracks the lived customer experience with one number.
 QCI™ reflects every aspect of your company that customers interact with, weighted by how important those aspects are to each customer.
 We’ve seen companies start with QCI™ scores as low as 14 and as high as 88 (on a 100-point scale).
+We reward clients who reach a QCI™ Score of at least 85 with a badge showing their stand-out performance.

 What are some of the methods you use for measuring the customer experience?